MarescaRenaudLabs/xAM-imaging/README.md

 Other parameters that can be configured are described below.

 ### 2. Launch imaging sequence
-Run the script to start the sequence.
+Run the script `xAM_imaging.m` to start imaging.
 The VSX GUI will pop up.

 ![VSX gui](doc/img/vsx_gui.png)

 When it is safe, if the ultrasound transducer is in contact with the phantom, water or other, press the button "Start Sequence".
+Next, xAM data will be acquired continuously and displayed on screen, side by side with a B-mode image.